DELIVERING SAFE, QUALITY CONSTRUCTION FOR GENERATIONS

-Formed Systems Control Division which concentrated on building electrical panels.
+Formed Systems Control Division which built electrical panels.

-Purchased Paul Electric and transferred the residential and commercial work there.
+Purchased Paul Electric to handle the residential and commercial work.

 1st Power Plant Project.

 Growth in the pulp and paper, mining, power plant, and utility markets.

-Presque Isle Plant Units 5 & 6, Substations, and Instrumentation for Upper Peninsula Generating Company in Marquette, Michigan.
+Completed Presque Isle Plant Units 5 & 6, Substations, and Instrumentation for Upper Peninsula Generating Company in Marquette, MI.

-Moved to office at 200 West Frank Pipp Drive in Iron Mountain.
+Relocated to our current location, 200 West Frank Pipp Drive in Iron Mountain.

 1st HVDC projects – Coal Creek Converter (ND) and Dickinson Converter (MN).

 Established Boss Snowplow.

-First Fiber Optic Fusion Splicing and Installation Work.
+1st Fiber Optic Fusion Splicing and Installation projects.

 1st Nuclear Plant Project at Point Beach for Wisconsin Electric.